Effective Potty Training Tips For Your Little One’s Journey To Independence

 Get The Entire Family On Board And Ready To Support

-This method is helpful, especially when you consider the kid’s gender and if they are ready.
-If it’s a girl, the mother and the sisters can sit with her in the toilet.
-In case it’s a boy, then the father or brothers can take turns peeing or even pooing with the toddler.
-By making this extra step work to make sure your child is ready, your child won’t merely hear what to do – they will learn from seeing you or another family member do their business in the bathroom in a few weeks’ time.
-Don’t lose hope!
+A technique in some households is that it’s not only the mom who works with the child when practising to use the toilet.
+The dad joins the learning wagon, as well as the older kids.
+This toilet coaching method is helpful, especially when you consider the kid’s gender and if they are ready to be trained.
+If it’s a girl, the mother and the sisters can sit with her in the toilet to train them.
+In case it’s a boy, then the father or brothers can take turns peeing or even pooing with the toddler when practicing to use the toilet.

 Be Patient: Don’t Lose Your Temper